Feline Infectious Peritonitis

 We refer to this problem as Feline CoronaVirus Enteritis and is discussed on another page.

 3: Unfortunately, the 3rd type of corona caused disease we have to deal with in feline medicine is often deadly and is know as FIP or Feline Infectious Peritonitis.
 Peritonitis is a medical term referring to inflammation of the abdominal cavity.
-But FIP also causes severe lung disease which if why I'm writing about this disease in the respiratory section of this website.
+But FIP also causes severe lung disease.

 Of the cats that get exposed to the virus, most show no symptoms at all.
 Ever.